pcjeffmac/pipelineWorkshop/README.md

 ```
 ./bastion.sh
 ```
-The script will run the same commands listed under the "Run CLI to provision resources" section.
 I have simply created this script to automate the process.
 This script will create a (Ubuntu Server 16.04 LTS (HVM), SSD Volume Type) EC2 host.

-We may need to get the correct AMI for your region.
+You may need to get the correct AMI for your region.

 ## 1. Run Script to provision resources